Regeneration

 100% Off Grid

 Playa Viva runs on a 100% off-grid solar system.
-We currently run a 10.4 kWh system that is connected to Outback inverters and two banks of 24 2-Volt Batteries (48 volts).
-This system is backed up by a 6kWh LP gas generator.
-All lighting is LEDs or CFLs.
-Lighting is generally limited to amber color to limit negative light effects on nesting turtles.
+We currently operate a 36kWh system connected to Outback and Radian inverters, which in turn are connected to two battery banks, one with 24 2V lead-acid batteries and the other with six lithium batteries.
+This system is backed up by a 12kWh LP gas generator.
+All lighting is LED and we exclusively use amber color to limit negative light effects on nesting turtles.

 Permaculture